-This module introduces students to studying English at University and also provides opportunities for students to develop skills such as reading critically and communicating clearly.
+This module introduces you to studying English at university and also provides opportunities for you to develop skills such as reading critically and communicating clearly.
 The first semester offers an overview of the degree structure and an examination of some key critical terms, problems and approaches that concern students of English, including, for example: the literary canon and value; narrative theory; realism and representation; genre; the production of meaning; relationships between literature, history and the world; selected approaches to literature, including formalist, new historicist, feminist, psychoanalytical and postcolonial criticism, and relationships between literature and identity.
-These topics are explored through a selection of critical texts included in the Module Study Pack and short extracts from plays, novels, short stories and poems (extracts provided).
-Students attend a one-hour lecture and a one-hour seminar each week; a library induction session is substituted for one session.
-This part of the module is assessed by a multi-phase assessment package of two essays which allows students to develop their reflective, critical and essay-writing skills; this assessment comprises part of the student's Personal Development Planning (PDP).
-In the first stage of this assessment, students write a diagnostic essay (1500 words) in which they reflect on their learning experience.
+These topics are explored through a selection of critical texts included in the module study pack and short extracts from plays, novels, short stories and poems (extracts provided).
+You will attend a one-hour lecture and a one-hour seminar each week; a library induction session is substituted for one session.
+This part of the module is assessed by a multi-phase assessment package of two essays which allows you to develop your reflective, critical and essay-writing skills; this assessment comprises part of your personal dvelopment planning (PDP).
+In the first stage of this assessment, you write a diagnostic essay (1,500 words) in which you reflect on your learning experience.
 This essay is supported by two essay-writing workshops.
-In the second stage of this assessment, students develop their essay-writing skills through analysis of a critical text and reflection on this process (1500 words).
+In the second stage of this assessment, you develop your essay-writing skills through analysis of a critical text and reflection on this process (1,500 words).
 Both essays are marked with particular attention to the quality of their writing, argument, presentation and referencing apparatus.
-In the second semester students attend a two-hour seminar each week.
-In these seminars students develop the ideas and skills introduced in the first semester and receive further guidance on writing essays and presenting work.
+In the second semester you will attend a two-hour seminar each week.
+In these seminars you'll develop the ideas and skills introduced in the first semester and receive further guidance on writing essays and presenting work.
 Topics include referencing and bibliographies; appropriate register, tone and vocabulary; work on clarity, the construction of coherent arguments and the substantiation of points by evidence.
-In the first part of this semester students are also given guidance on oral presentation skills.
-They practice these skills and develop their knowledge of topics introduced in the first semester by giving an assessed presentation (5 minutes).
+In the first part of this semester, you are also given guidance on oral presentation skills.
+You practice these skills and develop your knowledge of topics introduced in the first semester by giving an assessed presentation (five minutes).
 As part of this assessment, students are required to produce a one-page handout for members of the seminar group.
 The later part of the second semester develops some of the ideas introduced in the first semester through additional critical reading and detailed application of ideas to selected literary texts covered in English Literature 1 and 2.
-This work assists students in preparing the final assignment which consists of a critical analysis of a literary text or concept (2500 words).
+This work helps you to prepare the final assignment, which consists of a critical analysis of a literary text or concept (2,500 words).

 Year two core modules